Ayam Cemani: Things To Know Before Buying

 Their price is much lower; you can purchase a sexed chick for around $5.

 Another black hatchery mix is a Fibro Easter Egger, created by Meyer Hatchery.
-This black chicken breed looks stunning and, on top of that, lays beautiful colored eggs.
+This black chicken breed looks stunning and lays beautiful-colored eggs.
 Fibro Easter Eggers are sold for around $20 per female day-old chick.

 2. Not good egg layers